$85 for a Ctein-made custom print? Yes!

 For details about my printing services, please read the information below the price list.
 If you have further questions, please email me.

-All prices given below include domestic shipping; there will be an additional charge for shipments to Canada or other countries.
+There will be an additional charge for shipping.
+It depends on where you and what you're ordering, but it typically runs $10-$25 in the US.
+I'll let you know how much when I know the particulars of your order.
 You can pay with a personal check (preferred) or via PayPal.
 Payment is made at the time of order.
 All work is performed to my usual standards of excellence and provided with my usual 100%-satisfied guarantee.

 Please email me to find out about my availability before you send me photographs to be printed, as my time is often heavily booked.
 I look forward to hearing from you.